Cellular vs. WiFi for IoT: How to Choose the Right One

 - Obstacles do not as easily block deeper coverage with cellular signals.

-- Often better for use cases that need low power consumption
+- Often better for low-power IoT use cases with low consumption requirements

 - Data plans can be expensive if your use case requires you to send large amounts of complex data.